 Modern Slavery and Human Trafficking Statement

-In addition to its own Slavery and Human Trafficking Statement, saha also adheres to its parent company, The Salvation Army’s Modern Slavery Statement and relevant policies and practices.
+In addition to its own Modern Slavery and Human Trafficking Statement, Saha also adheres to its parent company, The Salvation Army’s Modern Slavery Statement and relevant policies and practices.

 Our Business and Organisational Structure

 Salvation Army Housing Association (Saha) is a Registered Provider that started developing supported housing and services in the 1970’s.
 Originally established by The Salvation Army, the Association is an independent organisation and has grown into a diverse specialist provider of accommodation and support services across England.

 The Association is registered as a Community Benefit Society with charitable status under the Co-operative and Community Benefit Societies Act 2014 (registration no. 15210R) and is also registered with The Regulator of Social Housing (registration no. LH2429).
 It operates nationally in 80 local authorities across England and has four main business areas of operation; General Needs Accommodation, Older People’s services, Directly Managed Supported Housing services and Agency Managed services.